 - What is the difference between a trade name and a trademark?

-A trade name is the name that your business operates under.
-A trademark is the name that you sell your goods or services under.
-The two can be identical – (i.e. your company is named Lays and you sell Lays chips) or different (your company is named A.B.C.
-Corp. and sells Lays chips).
+A trade name is the name of your business.
+A trademark is the word or words symbol, design, logo, etc. that the owner uses to identify the source of the owner’s goods and services.
+Your trademark and trade name can be identical – (i.e., your company is named Nike Inc. and you sell Nike shoes) or different (your company is named Alphabet Inc. and sells Google Ads Internet advertising).

 - What is the difference between a registered trademark and an unregistered trademark?